deadcoast/PACER/docs/pacer/pacer-spec.md

 ## 1. Scope & Non‑Goals

 **Scope.** PACER is a minimal, tool‑agnostic format for tracking work as a **single CSV table**.
 Each row represents a task, called a **PAC**.
-The format is intentionally flat, deterministic, and easy to automate.
+The format is intentionally flat, deterministic, and optimized for AI/LLM consumption and automation.

 **Non‑Goals.** PACER does **not** define UI, sprint/iteration rituals, estimation models, or vendor‑specific workflows.
 PACER is not a replacement for Git, issue trackers, or docs; it is a compact **register** that integrates with them.